n00dles422/homebridge-nexia-american-standard-thermostat-ts/README.md

-# homebridge-nexia-thermostat-ts
+# homebridge-nexia-american-standard-thermostat-ts

-This repo is a from-scratch implementation of the Homebridge interface for Nexia Thermostats.
+This repo is a from-scratch implementation of the Homebridge interface for Nexia and American Standard Thermostats.

 Steps to get this working: